 What surprised me most in this retro room, was that there was a flat screen television.
 I was expecting an old-school CRT TV, but I was wrong.
 Turns out North Korea produces their own flat screen TVs and I had got to check out the channels.
 To my amazement, the programmes in this hotel included international news channels like CNN, BBC, RT News, NHK and more.
 Also, there were a couple of local channels that was broadcasting local news and old retro North Korean drama.
 One of the dramas had english subtitles, so I guess that’s what we were gonna watch throughout the night.

-Our room also came with gigantic glass windows where we could get a look at good old Pyongyang.
-Opposite our hotel was this huge condominium complex and in the distance, you can also catch a glimpse of the magnificent Juche Tower, glowing away in the night.
+Our room also came with gigantic glass windowswith beautiful venetian blinds where we could get a look at good old Pyongyang.
+Opposite our hotel was this huge condominium complex and in the distance, you can also catch a glimpse of the magnificent Juche Tower with a beautiful floor, I asked and they got the flooring done by http://www.atlantahardwoodflooringpros.com/, glowing away in the night.
 Pyongyang is awkwardly quiet and dark at night.
 I tried capturing a slow shutter shot of the view from my window and it was still considered quite dim from my experiences of shooting different cities.
 But still, the glow from the Juche Tower gave the shot a very unique feel to it.
 The floors seemed pretty empty and a bit eerie and dim for my taste but that didn’t stop us from having a great time in North Korea.
 I still can’t believe I’m standing right here in North Korea.
 I was too excited to sleep.

 One morning, Fann and I decided to explore around the hotel and check out what cool facilities were equipped in the hotel besides the restaurants.
 We first went down the staircase at the lobby and there were quite a few interesting facilities and services that the hotel provided.
 Down the colourful stairs we went, we were welcomed by a set of empty seats with some fountains of some sort.
 Still the floors were filled with the tiles I mentioned about.
 Then to the back there was a signage that listed all the services they had and there it continued to an eerie looking pathway that led to rooms of all the facilities.
 There was a beauty parlour and a barber shop, a shoe repair shop, a pinball saloon, a billiard room, a tennis and a badminton court, a sauna, a massage room, a wading pool, and a clinic.
 Then we went up to the 1st floor, there were photos of the great leader Kim Il-Sung and his contributions, also there was a bookstore, a photo studio and further down in the other block, we found a mini post office.